XjSv/Diablo-3-API-PHP/README.md

 Diablo 3 Web API PHP Bridge

 This is meant to be very simple & easy to use.
-You are free to repurpose this for any other coding needs or projects.
+You are free to re-purpose this for any other coding needs or projects.

 Minimal validation is being done to the inputs.
 If you feel that is not enonugh, be my guest and improve it.